November 25, 2014

 Blacks/African Americans continue to experience the most severe burden of HIV, compared with other races and ethnicities.

-Unless the course of the epidemic changes, at some point in their lifetime, an estimated 1 in 16 black men and 1 in 32 black women will be diagnosed with HIV infection.5
+Unless the course of HIV in the United States changes, at some point in their lifetime, an estimated 1 in 16 black men and 1 in 32 black women will be diagnosed with HIV infection.5

 Hispanics/Latinos are also disproportionately affected by HIV.

 Hispanics/Latinos represented 16% of the population but accounted for 21% of new HIV infections in 2010.2 Hispanics/Latinos accounted for 20% of people living with HIV infection in 2011.1